The smarter you are when looking for a bad credit loan, the better positioned you'll be to find the loan that works best for you.

 Short terms might seem great, as they mean you’ll be getting out debt faster, but that’s not necessarily the case: when considering a loan’s repayment term, you should also be considering the size of its payments.
 Many short-term no credit check loans have lump sum repayment structures, which means that you pay the loan off all at once.

 Lump sum terms can actually make these loans more difficult to pay.
 Think about it: If you borrowed a $300 two-week payday loan with a 15 percent interest charge, that would give you only 14 days before you had to make a single payment of $345.
 Is that kind of payment really something you can afford, or would it force you to take out another payday loan to cover your other bills?

 Installment loans, on the other hand, come with smaller, regularly scheduled payments that let you pay the loan off gradually.
-Do the math and calculate how much money you can afford on each payment: Even if a short-term loan seems cheaper than a longer-term installment loan, a lump sum payment that’s too big for your budget means it might not be.
+Do the math and figure out which option makes the most sense for your situation.